-The following information is provided by Tiziana Life Sciences plc (the "Company") in accordance with Rule 26 of the AIM Rules.
+The following information is provided by Tiziana Life Sciences plc (the "Company").
 Until 23rd April 2014 the company’s name was Alexander David Investments Plc.

 Tiziana Life Sciences plc (“Company”) is a biotechnology company that focuses on the discovery and development of novel molecules that treat human disease in oncology and immunology.

-On 24 April 2014 the Company acquired Tiziana Pharma Limited (“TPL”) via a reverse takeover (as defined in the AIM Rules).
+On 24 April 2014 the Company acquired Tiziana Pharma Limited (“TPL”) via a reverse takeover.
 TPL was formed in November 2013 as a vehicle to acquire and exploit certain intellectual property in biotechnology.

 On 22 December 2014, the Company in-licensed the molecule foralumab, the only fully human engineered anti-human CD3 antibody in clinical development, from Novimmune SA.
 Foralumab targets the CD3 epsilon (CD3ε) receptor, which is a recognised approach for modulating T-Cell response and achieving immunosuppression.
 Foralumab is a phase II asset with potential application in a wide range of autoimmune and inflammatory disease, such as multiple sclerosis, type-1 diabetes (T1D), inflammatory bowel disease (IBD), psoriasis and rheumatoid arthritis, where modulation of a T-cell response is desirable.